-Punchy analysis and clever opinions on Europe's major power.
+Punchy analysis and informed opinions on Europe's major power.

-Rachel Stern: An independent journalist who has lived in Berlin for the past 13 years.
+Rachel Stern is an independent journalist who has lived in Berlin for the past 13 years.
 She has written for outlets including Bloomberg and The Christian Science Monitor and most recently completed a six-year stint as managing editor of The Local Germany.
-A graduate of the Columbia Journalism School, she hails from California.
+She started to write for The German Review in 2025.

 Any questions?
 Get in touch at support@thegermanreview.de